ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Export project from articy:draft

 Now that the plugin is running, you are ready to export your data from articy:draft.
-You first need to enable the experimental unreal export to do that you need to start articy:draft with the `-experimental.unreal` command line switch.
+You first need to enable the experimental unreal export.
+To do that you need to start articy:draft with the `-experimental.unreal` command line switch.

 In the explorer you can do that by modifying the shortcut for articy:draft.